 Close any previously existing tabs.

-In the Field Selector, display the Volume Scan display.
+Access the Volume Scan display: In the Field Selector,

 In the Fields panel, select Reflectivity.
 The available displays will list under Displays.
 Select the Volume Scan display type.

 Select only one image time by turning off the Use Default checkbox in the Times tab of the Field Selector, and select one time.